Phir Aayi Hasseen Dillruba: Plot

 The night before Rani and Rishu's planned escape, Abhimanyu reveals his psychopathic tendencies to Rani and attacks her.
 She flees to the police for help.
-Shortly after, a burning van with two charred bodies is found, identified as Poonam and Lallan who blackmailed Abhimanyu as he helped kill his uncle using a snake, leading to Rani's arrest.
+Shortly after, a burning van with two charred bodies is found, identified primarily as Poonam and Abhimanyu, leading to Rani's arrest.
 To draw Rishu out, the police publicise Rani's mistreatment in custody.
 Rishu agrees to surrender if they release Rani at a railway bridge, allowing them a final moment together.
 Monty agrees.
 At the bridge, surrounded by police, as Rishu and Rani reconcile, a police officer approaches, and is revealed to be Abhimanyu in disguise.
 After a brief struggle, all three fall into the crocodile-infested river below.
 No bodies are found, and they are presumed dead.

 Monty, however, continues investigating and discovers that Lallan is an associate of Abhimanyu, and Poonam visited Rishu the day Abhimanyu hid him, suggesting that Abhimanyu's body might be Lallan's.
 Rishu entered Rani and Abhimanyu's house the night Rani turned herself in, with Rani leaving for the police station two hours later.
 Monty concludes that the events at the bridge were orchestrated.
 Flashbacks reveal that after Rishu arrives at Abhimanyu's house, the three decide to work together to evade the police.
 Abhimanyu kills Poonam and Lallan as they are key witnesses and uses it as an opportunity to fake his death.
 They then used Rishu's demand to surrender at the bridge to stage their escape.
 Unbeknownst to Rani, Abhimanyu removed Rishu's prosthetic arm underwater during their escape, rendering him unable to swim and leaving him to be attacked by a crocodile.
 Rani and Abhimanyu make it out of the river alive.
 Rishu is presumed dead, leaving Rani heartbroken.

 Six months later, Rani and Abhimanyu live in the village of Deosar.
 Rani is a teacher while Abhimanyu runs a clinic.
 In letters, Rani invites Abhimanyu and Monty to a cliffside.
 Confronting Abhimanyu, she reveals that she knows he killed Rishu to remove him from her life, before jumping off the cliff into the river below.
 Monty then arrests Abhimanyu.
 In a final twist, flashbacks reveal that Rishu survived the crocodile attack, later reuniting with Rani and telling her the truth.
 Rani survives her fall and escapes with Rishu.
 It is also revealed that Abhimanyu is actually Dinesh Pandit's son.